-The diuretic and antiseptic properties of bearberry (Arctostaphylos uva-ursi) were first identified in the 18th century at the Montpellier School of Medicine.
+The diuretic and cleansing properties of bearberry (Arctostaphylos uva-ursi) were first identified in the 18th century at the Montpellier School.
 Since then, it has been widely used across Europe to stimulate urination and help dissolve kidney stones.

-Today, bearberry is recognized by the WHO (World Health Organization) and recommended as a gentle antiseptic for treating mild inflammatory diseases of the urinary tract and bladder, such as cystitis, urethritis, and dysuria (pain or burning during urination).
+Today, bearberry is recognized by the WHO (World Health Organization) and recommended as a gentle cleansing for supporting mild irritation conditions of the urinary tract and bladder, such as cystitis, urethritis, and dysuria (pain or burning during urination).

 Bearberry is a shrub with red berries from the heather family, growing in dry, shaded places across many continents.
 It is a natural solution within the category of genitourinary agents, especially for mild conditions.
 Most commonly, it is used to help relieve cystitis.

-The European Medicines Agency (EMA) officially recognizes bearberry leaves for easing symptoms of mild and recurring lower urinary tract infections, such as burning sensations and frequent urination in women—provided that serious conditions have been ruled out by a doctor.
+The European Agency (EMA) officially recognizes bearberry leaves for easing discomfort of mild and recurring lower urinary tract irritations, such as burning sensations and frequent urination in women—provided that serious conditions have been ruled out by a doctor.

-Bearberry is effective against cystitis and other infections due to its high content of arbutoside, a compound responsible for antibacterial action.
+Bearberry is effective against cystitis and other irritations due to its high content of arbutin, a blend responsible for antibacterial action.
 After absorption, arbutoside is transformed by gut microbiota into hydroquinone, a phenol with strong antimicrobial properties.

-Leaves also contain epicatechin and catechin—compounds known for combating infections, particularly at the vaginal level.
-This makes bearberry a trusted antiseptic for the urinary tract and genitals, without disrupting the natural flora.
+Leaves also contain epicatechin and catechin—blends known for combating irritations, particularly at the vaginal level.
+This makes bearberry a trusted cleansing for the urinary tract and genitals, without disrupting the natural flora.

 Scientific studies confirm that bearberry leaves have both in vitro and in vivo antimicrobial action against microbes like Candida, Escherichia, Salmonella, and Staphylococcus, common causes of cystitis.